This annual list of the best salon and beauty franchises was revised and updated on January 6, 2023.

 The salon and beauty industry is a large and incredibly varied one, providing a host of different ways that people can change their bodies to improve how they look.
 While hair salons are the most widespread and widely used, the industry also includes businesses dedicated to lashes, nails, waxing, cosmetics, and combinations of these.
 This range of activities is reflected in our list of top franchises.

 Cutting hair at home has become a fringe activity, with almost everyone in the US going to a hairdresser.
-As a result, hair and beauty is a huge industry, employing 721,000 people, nearly 78% of them as hairdressers, hairstylists, and cosmetologists.
-The industry was worth $66 billion in 2019, $47 billion of which consisted of hair and nail businesses, with an annualized growth rate of 1.4%.
+As a result, hair and beauty is a huge industry, employing 706,000 people in 2019, over 76% of them as hairdressers, hairstylists, and cosmetologists.
+This was a small fall from the previous year, when it employed 721,000 people, but still represented a strong industry.